vuhung16au/MachineLearning-GenAI/Horse-Race-Analysis/README.md

 This project provides tools and analysis for horse racing data.

+Refer to the [Notebooks](Horse-Race-Analysis.ipynb) for detailed analysis and insights, including data preprocessing, model training, evaluation, as well as visualizations and key findings.

 ## Development Environment Setup

 Follow these steps to set up your development environment: